Steps for Meeting and Maintaining Standard Requirements

 What areas can be excluded from assessment areas?

-Certain areas do not need to be included as part of the habitat assessments, these include roads, parking areas and buildings.
-Some sites have wetland areas that are dominated with aggressive invasive species including reed canary grass or hybrid/narrow-leaf cattail that is too difficult to convert to native vegetation.
+Certain areas do not need to be included as part of the habitat assessments; these include roads, parking areas and buildings.
+Some sites have wetland areas that are dominated by aggressive invasive species including reed canary grass or hybrid/narrow-leaf cattail that is too difficult to convert to native vegetation.
 As long as these areas are mapped as separate from the planted areas they can be left out of the assessment.

 What monitoring methods should be used for site assessments?

 Qualified natural resource staff who are conducting the assessments should select a monitoring method that will provide an unbiased assessment that will be representative of the entire site rather than select portions of the site.
+Timed meanders or transects are common vegetation monitoring methods.

 What if it is determined that a site no longer meets standards?